Sang-Buster/Miscellaneous-Configuration/RStudio Themes/README.md

 ```
 If it does not take effect immediately, please try restart RStudio.

-If functions are not highlighted, check the box `Tools > Global Options > Code > Display > Highlight R function calls`.
+If functions are not highlighted, check the box from `Tools > Global Options > Code > Display > Highlight R function calls`.

 ---